ouspg/CryptoCourse/Week3Exercises/README.md

 ## Task 4: Padding oracle

 Failed CBC encryption implementation could lead for catastrophic consequences.
-Implementation fail could be as little as telling when decryption of given ciphertext is successful or not, by checking whether decryption provides plaintext with valid padding.
+Implementation fail could be as little as telling when decryption of given ciphertext is successful or not, by checking on if decryption provides plaintext with valid padding.

 Take a look for padding oracle attack in the course book, on the page 74.

-You are given ciphertext and binary which is demonstrating the interface for possible bigger software implementation.
+You are given a ciphertext and binary as a command-line application which is demonstrating the interface for possible bigger software implementation.
 Make a padding oracle attack and decrypt the given ciphertext.

 Provided binary is using `AES-128` encryption with `PKCS#7` padding.
 Initialization vector is in the ciphertext as prefix.

-Binary is named as `decryptor` in [files](files) folder.
-Ciphertext is in raw binary format in same folder.
+Binary is named as `decryptor` in the [files](files) folder.
+Ciphertext is in raw binary format in the same folder.

 > Return source code and the decrypted text.
 Describe shortly, how you could avoid this attack by using different methods.